 Bring always up-to-date Azure services to any infrastructure and benefit from elastic scale, automation, unified management and industry-leading security.

-Bring compute, storage and intelligence of Azure to IoT devices.
+Bring the compute, storage and intelligence of Azure to Internet of Things (IoT) devices.
 Run machine learning and advanced analytics at the edge to gain real-time insights.

 Explore Azure multicloud and hybrid cloud solutions and products

-Build and deploy a truly consistent app experience everywhere in your hybrid cloud.
+Build and deploy a consistent app experience everywhere in your hybrid cloud.

 Seamlessly migrate, manage and analyse data across your digital estate.
 Run Azure data services where you need them.

 Manage, govern and help secure IT resources across on-premises, multicloud and edge environments from a single control plane.

 Get unified hybrid security management and advanced threat protection for all of your workloads across on-premises, Azure and other cloud environments.